Photo from Canva

 Finding Your New Home

-Now for the fun part!
 Networking is a crucial step for househunting, especially for military families.
 It can make the entire process smoother and more enjoyable.
-As soon as you know where you're headed for your next duty station, it's time to start reaching out to fellow military families.
+As soon as you know where you're moving, start reaching out to fellow military families.
 They are often more than happy to share their experiences and offer valuable insights into different duty stations and neighborhoods.

 Check the gaining installation’s social media, and reach out to military spouse groups and friends of friends.
 Put the word out that you’re headed to a certain base, and you never know who can help!